Sabra and Shatila massacre: Sharon's libel suit

 Ariel Sharon sued Time magazine for libel in American and Israeli courts in a $50 million suit, after Time published a story in its 21 February 1983, issue, implying that Sharon had "reportedly discussed with the Gemayels the need for the Phalangists to take revenge" for Bachir's assassination.
 The jury found the article false and defamatory, although Time won the suit in the U.S. court because Sharon's defense failed to establish that the magazine's editors and writers had "acted out of malice", as required under U.S. libel law.

 Relatives of victims sue Sharon

 After Sharon's 2001 election as Israeli Prime Minister, relatives of the victims of the massacre filed a lawsuit in the Belgian courts.
 Following diplomatic pressure from the United States, Belgium tightened its jurisdictional requirements, which led to the case's dismissal on 24 September 2003 since none of the plaintiffs had Belgian nationality at the start of the case.

 Reprisal attacks

+In 1982, an arson attack destroyed the Zarzis Synagogue in Tunisia and its Torah scrolls.
+The attack is believed to have been in response to the Sabra and Shatila massacre.
+The synagogue would later be rebuilt and used by the town's 150 Jews.

 According to Robert Fisk, Osama bin Laden cited the Sabra and Shatila massacre as one of the motivations for the 1996 Khobar Towers bombing, in which al-Qaeda attacked an American Air Force housing complex in Saudi Arabia.